The Gospel of

 51And he went up into the boat with them, and the wind stopped.
 And they were very much, extremely stunned within themselves.
 52For they had not learned from the incident of the loaves of bread; their hearts were hardened.

 53And crossing over, they came ashore at Gennesaret and anchored.
 54And as soon as they got out of the boat, people recognized him and 55ran around that whole region, and those who had invalids began to carry them around on pallets to where they heard that he was.
-56And wherever he would go, into villages, or into towns, or into countryside, they would place the invalids in the plazas, and the invalids would implore him that they could just touch the tassel of his cloak.
+56And wherever he would go, into villages, or into towns, or into countryside, they would place the invalids in the plazas, and the invalids would implore him that they could just touch even the tassel of his cloak.
 And they were being healed, as many as touched him.

 Clean and Unclean

 1And the Pharisees and some of the Torah scholars are coming from Jerusalem and gathering toward him, 2and they see that some of his disciples are eating bread with unclean— that is, unwashed— hands.
 3For the Pharisees and all the Jews do not eat unless they wash their hands with the fist, holding to the tradition of the elders.
 4And they do not eat from the marketplaces unless they wash.
-And there are many others which they have received instruction to keep, the baptizing of cups, pitchers, and kettles.
+And there are many others which they have received instruction to keep, the baptizing of cups, pitchers, kettles, and couches.

 5And the Pharisees and Torah scholars are questioning him: "Why are your disciples not walking according to the tradition of the elders, but eating bread with unclean hands?"